-Quy Mill Hotel is ideally located within 11 acres of peaceful countryside, walks within in our grounds, plus Anglesey Abbey is located within walking distance.
+Quy Mill Hotel is ideally located within 11 acres of peaceful countryside, walks within in our grounds, but still only, minutes from both Newmarket Road & the Milton park and ride.

 Quy Mill Hotel & Spa, Cambridge is the ideal base to explore the East of England, with its wealth of attractions.
 Close by is the historic City of Cambridge, famous for its University and the ‘Backs’, the grass-covered banks that line the River Cam offering views of the riverside college buildings including The Bridge of Sighs, King’s College Chapel and the Mathematical Bridge.